Custom Search

 The street’s present name comes from the Earl of Oxford who, in the 18th century, bought up much of the surrounding land in order to develop it.
 This development continued until the early 20th century and resulted in the thriving shopping area we see now.

-Oxford Street also takes it’s place on the Monopoly board as part of a set with Bond Street and Regent Street.
+Oxford Street also takes its place on the Monopoly board as part of a set with Bond Street and Regent Street.

 Display shops and venues on Oxford Street